1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Federally recognized tribes; non-profit organizations applying on behalf of non-federally recognized tribes, inter-tribal consortia, tribal conservation districts, or tribal partnerships.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Federally recognized tribes; non-profit organizations applying on behalf of non-federally recognized tribes, inter-tribal consortia, tribal conservation districts, or tribal partnerships.
+Confirm the full requirements in the official notice before applying.